Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

 kubectl delete rs frontend --cascade=orphan
 ```

-Thank you for reading my blog.
+I Hope you find this helpful for your journey, Thank you for reading my blog.
 If you like my work feel free to connect on <a target = "_blank" href= "https://www.linkedin.com/in/krishnamohanyerrabilli"> LinkedIn </a> or <a target = "_blank" href= "https://www.twitter.com/K_Mohan_">Twitter</a>, see you with another one guys.  😀